Kuttner/pyPET/README.md

 Voxel-wise (parametric) implementation for the Patlak model using least squares estimation is included, as well as a for-loop-based implementation voxel-wise Two-tissue reversible compartment model (very slow).

 ## Aim
-The purpose of this library is to provide scripts that perform tracer kinetic modeling in Python using.
-The library contains code for the following compartment models:
+The purpose of this library is to provide scripts to process PET imaging data in Python, including tracer kinetic modeling and basic reading of PET DICOM files.

+[Tissue_compartment_modeling.py](Tissue_compartment_modeling.py) contains code for the following compartment models:
 - One-tissue compartment model [1]
 - Two-tissue irreversible compartment model [1]
 - Two-tissue reversible compartment model (regional and voxe-wise (parametric)) [1]